aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/set-dpi-pdf-export-aspose-imaging-java/_index.md

 ```

 ### Direct Download
 Alternatively, download the latest Aspose.Imaging for Java library from [Aspose.Imaging releases](https://releases.aspose.com/imaging/java/).
+You can also refer to [Aspose.Imaging Releases](https://releases.aspose.com/imaging/java/) for version history and changelogs.

 #### License Acquisition Steps
 - **Free Trial:** Start by downloading a free trial to test out the features.
 - **Temporary License:** Apply for a temporary license on the Aspose website if you need more time beyond the trial period.
-- **Purchase:** For long-term use, consider purchasing a license.
+- **Purchase:** For long‑term use, consider purchasing a license.

-#### Basic Initialization and Setup
-Once installed, initialize your project with basic setup code to load images using Aspose.Imaging.
-This will ensure that you are ready to manipulate images as needed in subsequent steps.

 ## Implementation Guide

-### Setting DPI for PDF Export
+### How to set DPI in PDF export using Aspose.Imaging for Java?

-The main functionality of this feature is to export a TIFF image to a PDF file while specifying the desired DPI settings, ensuring your output maintains high resolution and clarity.
+Load your TIFF, configure `PdfOptions` with the desired DPI, and call `save` – this completes the conversion in three concise steps.
+The approach preserves image fidelity and works for any TIFF size, from a single page to multi‑page documents.
+By explicitly setting the `resolutionX` and `resolutionY` properties on `PdfOptions`, you control the output DPI, ensuring that the resulting PDF matches the intended print quality.

 #### Loading the Image
-Start by loading your TIFF image into an `Image` object.
-This step ensures that you have access to all necessary properties of the image.
+The `Image` class is Aspose.Imaging's core object that represents a raster image in memory.
+Loading gives you access to width, height, and resolution properties.
 ```java
 import com.aspose.imaging.Image;
 import com.aspose.imaging.fileformats.tiff.TiffImage;